owenBeresford/icelineDocRender/README.md

 Port of my ancient doc renderer into PHP7.1 &amp;&amp; Symfony3

 Objectives
-* PHP code that people may see (being BE, you can't legally see most of what I did at other companies)
+* PHP code that people may see (for BE, you can't legally see most of what I did at other companies)
 * Add caching layer for pages
 * Get performance benefits from using newer PHP & a better framework.
 Get more features from Symfony
 * Be able to use things like DI as its now possible